danielhocevar/Foundation-Model-for-Soccer/README.md

 # A Foundation Model for Soccer
 ##### By: Ethan Baron, Daniel Hocevar and Zach Salehe

 We propose a foundation model for soccer, which is able to predict subsequent actions in a soccer match from a given input sequence of actions.
 As a proof of concept, we train a transformer architecture on three seasons of data from a professional soccer league.
-We quantitatively and qualitatively compare the performance of this transformer architecture to a baseline Markov model.
+We quantitatively and qualitatively compare the performance of this transformer architecture to a baseline Markov model, as well as an MLP model.
 We discuss potential applications of our model and associated ethical considerations.

 ## Getting Started
 We provide a requirements.txt file which contains the required python packages to run our project.
 The packages can be installed with the following command